harshabose/gradient_decent/README.md

 with optimal value: 8.75034e-07
 Time taken: 26 microseconds
 ```
 The true optimal is at 0.0 and {0.707106, -0.707106}.
 As can be seen, the number of iterations taken (even with a far initial guess) is 4.
 Compared to classic Gradient Decent which tool 300+ iterations for the same settings.
-This shows the clear advantage of the `Secant Method Scalling` technique.
+This shows the clear advantage of the `Secant Method Scaling` technique.